barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 ### Full-on security flow

+After seeing a quick-and-dirty example, let's see something more realistic.
-These steps are the closest you can get to calling a live OpenBanking API directly.
+The steps below are the closest you can get to calling a live OpenBanking API directly.

 #### Certificates